radiodee1/ascii-corpus/txt/test.txt.md

 ### Output:
 ```
 The answer should be 5.
 With this series the model got good scores.
 It succeded in identifying answers between 0 and 8.
 It only got the symbol for 9 wrong.
-The next series is single example large prompt.
-None of the 'large prompt' examples produced good output.
+The next series is 'single-example-large-prompt'.
+None of the 'large-prompt' examples produced good output.
 The single example large prompt was not correct for any input.
-The double example large prompt was correct for the integers 0 and 1.
+The 'double-example-large-prompt' was correct for the integers 0 and 1.
 No others were correct.

+This is single-example-large-prompt.

 ```text
 ### Instruction: